 4) Everyone is struggling in their own way and will show it in their own way.
 DO not assume the smiling party boy is not stressed…support your classmates and they will support you.
 Don’t be afraid to ask for help – from family, friends, therapists, etc.

 As said before – be open to new study techniques.
-There are online notecard systems which allow you to flip through cards on your phone or any computer.
+There are online notecard systems (similar to anatomical flashcards) that allow you to flip through cards on your phone or any computer.
 You can get note-taking programs that allow you to write notes on the powerpoints on your tablet.
 You can listen to lectures repeatedly on double speed.
 Find what works for you…that’s my biggest tip!
 I would get so stressed because I would see others studying a certain way and think I was doing something wrong….but I wasn’t.

 Clinical pathology – I wish I had paid closer attention to it.
 But honestly – every class has a baseline for veterinary medicine – anatomy helps with surgery, physiology helps you understand how a disease might cause clinical signs, pharmacology introduces you to the treatments you will use, etc. I think mostly it is important to keep the clinical use in mind…it was easy to get caught up in the nitpicking questions on exams when the truth is, try to keep the big picture in mind as much as you can!